zenml-io/zenml/docs/book/user-guide/starter-guide/fetch-runs-after-execution.md

-If you already know the exact run that you want to fetch (e.g., from looking at the dashboard), you can use the [Client.get_pipeline_run](https://sdkdocs.zenml.io/latest/core_code_docs/core-client/#zenml.client.Client.get_pipeline_run) method to fetch the model of the run directly without having to query the pipeline first:
+If you already know the exact run that you want to fetch (e.g., from looking at the dashboard), you can use the [Client.get_pipeline_run](https://sdkdocs.zenml.io/latest/core_code_docs/core-client/#zenml.client.Client.get_pipeline_run) method to fetch the run directly without having to query the pipeline first:

 ```python
 from zenml.client import Client